Azure SQL connectivity settings

 The default for the minimal TLS version is to allow all versions.
 After you enforce a version of TLS, it's not possible to revert to the default.

 For customers with applications that rely on older versions of TLS, we recommend setting the minimal TLS version according to the requirements of your applications.
-For customers that rely on applications to connect by using an unencrypted connection, we recommend not setting any minimal TLS version.
+If application requirements are unknown or workloads rely on older drivers that are no longer maintained, we recommend not setting any minimal TLS version.

 For more information, see TLS considerations for SQL Database connectivity.